openEDI/documentation/NSO.md

 ## Code Examples

-Example scripts of how to access the data IN THE CLOUD.
-A jupyter notebook or link to a github repo with examples can be used instead.
+# Example scripts of how to access the data IN THE CLOUD.
+A jupyter notebook or
+link to a github repo with examples can be used instead.

+Example Python scripts to read the data are provided at the OEDI data lake.

 ## References

-Reference to the Nature Scientific Data paper.
+[1] Reference to the Nature Scientific Data paper (to be added after publication).

-## Disclaimer and Attribution

-Optional additional attributes/disclaimers